 Not to do: ask easy questions to which the student would only have to answer yes or no. Example: "So you made a schedule adapted to the constraints of the project?"
 "Yes."

-If all goes well, the validating mentor will be able to validate the student's project directly on OpenClassrooms.
+If all goes well, the assessor will be able to validate the student's project directly on OpenClassrooms.